-An employee who receives an overall "Unsatisfactory" rating should be placed on probation by their supervisor.
-Please reach out to the Human Resources Office if you have this situation occur.
+An employee who receives an overall "Unsatisfactory" rating is automatically placed on probation.

-The supervisor shall counsel the employee to ensure that such employee understands he/she is being placed on probation and understands the probation procedures.
-A signed letter by the supervisor and employee should be forwarded to the next level supervisor and the Human Resources Office within ten calendar days of the evaluation.
+The rater shall counsel the employee to ensure that such employee understands he/she is being placed on probation and understands the probation procedures.
+A signed letter by the rater and employee should be forwarded to the next level supervisor and the Human Resources office within ten calendar days of the evaluation.
 A new evaluation period shall be instituted for no more than 90 days from the date of the original evaluation interview.
 During the probationary period, the supervisor must document periodic counseling sessions with the employee during which time the individual is informed of his/her progress or lack thereof.
-The supervisor shall give specific information about how to improve performance.
+The rater shall give specific information about how to improve performance.
 If the employee has improved to a "Satisfactory" performance by the end of the rating period, he/she may be removed from probationary status.
 If improved performance has been demonstrated, but performance does not yet meet the "Satisfactory" standard, then a second period of no more than 90 days may be granted by the Chancellor or his delegated representative(s).
 Total probation time may not exceed 180 days.
 Employees who have not met standards and who have exhausted their probationary allowances may be terminated.

-Staff employees may request an appeal of their performance evaluation ratings as outlined in the following procedures:
+Classified employees may request an appeal of their performance evaluation ratings as outlined in the following procedures: